jorgejgnz/GPT3Alexa/README.md

 # Ramified Stories using GPT3 and Alexa

 Alexa Skill that performs requests to OpenAI API to continue a story according to user's actions.
-It works in both English and Spanish.
+It supports both English and Spanish.

+A content filter is applied to the completions produced, eliminating potentially harmful AI responses, as recommended in [Open AI documentation](https://beta.openai.com/docs/models/content-filter).

 The following fragment is an example of the output that can be obtained with this skill: